 Your legal team will skillfully compile and create a comprehensive narrative of the evidence that relates to your unique TBI case, including photos, videos, witness statements, accident reports, police records, and whatever else is necessary.

 Assessing your probable overall expenses and needs as you move forward with your life post-injury – to include a comprehensive account of expenses as they relate to your resulting need for medical care, healthcare, medical and daily-living assistance, and housing.

 Any injury involving your brain is serious.
 It’s your brain and it’s what makes you uniquely you.
 Your TBI claim is crucial to your future health and wellbeing; don’t leave it to the discretion of your insurer or anyone else.
 Contact an experienced North Charleston, South Carolina legal firm with the skill, expertise, and commitment to guide your case to its most satisfactory conclusion.
 Your legal team will determinedly extract the necessary evidence and will expertly craft your claim in support of your rights and your future.
 Call The Hartman Law Firm, LLC today; we care about your traumatic brain injury case, and we can help.

 Contact a Charleston Personal Injury Lawyer Today for Legal Help

-If you or someone you love has suffered traumatic brain injury (TBI) as the result of another person’s negligent or reckless conduct, the Charleston personal injury firm of Hartman Law Firm, L.L.C. can help.
-We have offices in Charleston and we represent clients throughout South Carolina.
+If you or someone you love has suffered traumatic brain injury (TBI) as the result of another person’s negligent or reckless conduct, the Charleston personal injury firm of The Hartman Law Firm, LLC can help.
+We have offices in Charleston and Mt.
+Pleasant and we represent clients throughout South Carolina.
 For a free, no-obligation consultation, call us today toll free or use our online form.

 Traumatic Brain Injury, U.S. Centers for Disease Control and Prevention